dziunx/saucedemo/readme.md

 8. check sorting on home page
 9. check clicking on 'cancel' button on 'Checkout: Overview' page

-How can we execute tests: commad 'npx cypress open'
+How can we execute tests: command 'npx cypress open'